North Boambee Valley

 North Boambee Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of North Boambee Valley is estimated at around 2,512, reflecting an increase of 194 people since the 2021 Census which reported a population of 2,318.
-This growth of 8.4% was inferred from AreaSearch's estimate of the resident population at 2,411 following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
-The population density ratio is 188 persons per square kilometer.
-North Boambee Valley's growth exceeded that of its SA3 area (5.5%) and the Rest of NSW, marking it as a growth leader in the region.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+Based on ABS population updates and AreaSearch validations, the suburb of North Boambee Valley's estimated population is around 2,512 as of Feb 2026.
+This reflects an increase of 194 people since the 2021 Census, which reported a population of 2,318.
+The change was inferred from AreaSearch's estimate of 2,411 residents following examination of ABS's latest ERP data release in June 2024 and an additional 73 validated new addresses since the Census date.
+This level of population equates to a density ratio of 188 persons per square kilometer, providing significant space per person and potential room for further development.
+North Boambee Valley's 8.4% growth since the 2021 census exceeded the SA3 area (5.5%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 73.0% of overall population gains during recent periods.

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Future population trends forecast a significant increase in the top quartile of national non-metropolitan areas, with North Boambee Valley expected to expand by 565 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of national non-metropolitan areas, with the suburb expected to expand by 592 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.6% in total over the 17 years.

 Frequently Asked Questions - Population